luciusmagn/magnusi.tech/posts/alma.md

 Ye, basically I love you as a whole.
 And I hope this doesn't sound creepy or anything, I have never told anyone this like that.

 You are the closest thing to a soulmate I got.
-I consider you to be my soulmate actually.
+I think I consider you to be a soulmate actually.
-You have just so much in common with me when it comes to the core.
+You have just so much in common with me when it comes to the core stuff.
 We are like two sides of the same coin separated by drastically different life experiences and conditions.
 And I love that about you and I am angry that yours were so harsh and damaging.